Narco-submarine: 2020s

 According to a press-release, on November 5, 2020, a submarine was seized in Colombia.
 A further interception was made in October 2021 by the Ecuadorian naval training ship Guayas in the Pacific Ocean.

 The drug trafficker Laureano Oubiña affirmed the existence of a marine cemetery of narco-submarines near the Canary Islands (Spain).

+In February 2021, a European-made semi-submersible under construction was found in a warehouse in Málaga, Spain, during a multinational law-enforcement operation.
+The vessel was 9 metres long and was estimated to have capacity for carrying up to 2 tonnes of drugs.
+EMCDDA and Europol cited the case as demonstrating that semi-submersibles could also be constructed in Europe.

-A 22 m long semi-submersible made of vinyl carbon fiber, christened by its builders Poseidón was found sunk without cargo by the Guardia Civil in the Ria of Arousa in March 2023.
+A 22 m long semi-submersible made of vinyl carbon fiber, christened by its builders Poseidón was found sunk without cargo by the Guardia Civil in the Ría de Arousa in March 2023.
 The vessel had a central hold with a load capacity of five tons, a forward ballast tank and a diesel engine at stern.

 In 2024, the Colombian Navy captured a semi-submersible carrying 5 tonnes of cocaine 1,200 miles southwest of Clipperton Island in the Eastern Pacific in a 62 country operation.
 Having been captured over 3,000 miles from the Colombian coast, the incident has been cited as proof that drug cartels are now willing to use narco-submersibles for direct, long-distance drug smuggling to Australia and New Zealand via a new route exceeding 4,000 miles rather than conventionally hiding smaller amounts of narcotics in commercial shipping.

 Over the next year, at least three narco-submarines were discovered in the Solomon Islands alongside another in Tonga after being abandoned by their operators; which has generated concern as the current set of local laws, lack of coast guard coordination, and inexperience within national law enforcement agencies have left Oceanian island nations unprepared to counter the illicit trade.
 Besides Oceania, narco-submarines have also begun appearing in West African countries like Sierra Leone due to public institutions being more vulnerable to state capture than European counterparts while their locations are ideal relay points to transfer narcotics more easily to European markets via drug mules or hidden amidst local export containers.

 In 2025, the United States military destroyed a semi-submersible during the 2025 United States strikes on Venezuelan boats and the 2025 United States naval deployment in the Caribbean.
 It was confirmed that there were some survivors of the attack that were later captured by the U.S.